 - Leveraging on modern technology to reach out to potentially good profiles that fit the job function.

-- Having a wide-scope of database that have been filtered and reviewed that enables us to properly match opportunities with candidates.
+- Having a wide-scope of a database that has been filtered and reviewed that enables us to properly match opportunities with candidates.

-- Establishing rapport to candidates and making the recruitment process an enjoyable experience.
+- Establishing rapport with candidates and making the recruitment process an enjoyable experience.